Qrome/printer-monitor/README.md

 ## Contributors
 David Payne
-Daniel Eichhorn -- Author of the TimeClient class and OLEDDisplayUi
+Daniel Eichhorn -- Author of the TimeClient class and OLEDDisplayUi .

+Contributing to this software is warmly welcomed.
+You can do this basically by forking from master, committing modifications and then making a pulling requests to be reviewed (follow the links above for operating guide).
+Detailed comments are encouraged.
+Adding change log and your contact into file header is encouraged.
+Thanks for your contribution.

 [![Watch the video](/images/video_print_monitor.png)](https://youtu.be/niRv9SCgAPk)
 ![Printer Monitor Temps](/images/temperatures.jpg)